Postdoctoral Fellowship in the Program for Anxiety and Traumatic Stress Studies (PATSS)

 Diversity is one of Weill Cornell Medicine’s core values and is essential to achieving excellence in patient care, research, and education.
 We welcome applications from candidates who share our commitment to fostering a culture of fairness, equity, and belonging.
 Weill Cornell Medicine is an Equal Employment Opportunity Employer, providing equal employment opportunities to all qualified applicants without regard to race, sex, sexual orientation, gender identity, national origin, color, age, religion, protected veteran or disability status, or genetic information.

-Interested parties should apply by emailing a cover letter, CV (with references), and two letters of recommendation by December 30th, 2021 at 11:59 PM EST.
+Interested parties should apply by emailing a cover letter, CV (with references), and two letters of recommendation.
+Applications are reviewed on a rolling basis.

 JoAnn Difede, PhD